Simple setup for growing sporophytes without a greenhouse – observation of sporophyte development and spore production

 Although most C-Fern investigations concentrate on gametophyte development and sexual reproduction through the early sporophyte stage, (14-21 days following sowing; DFS), extended observations of sporophyte development, including the production of the next generation of haploid spores, are possible.

 Under appropriate culture conditions, sporophytes with mature spores can be grown in about 90 DFS.
-For large-scale culture of sporophytes a warm and humid greenhouse is needed.
-However, culture of individual sporophytes can be accomplished in a terrarium or other suitable vessel.
+For the large-scale culture of sporophytes, a warm and humid greenhouse is needed.
+However, the culture of individual sporophytes can be accomplished in a Mini-terrarium or other suitable vessel.

-The following instructions are provided for growing individual sporophytes in 2-L clear plastic beverage bottles, e.g. a soda bottle.
+The following instructions are provided for growing individual sporophytes in 8 ounce to 2-L clear plastic beverage bottles, e.g. a soda bottle.

-1. One to 3 weeks after water has been added to the gametophyte culture to facilitate fertilization, young sporophytes should be transferred individually to separate 60x15-mm petri dishes containing Basic C-Fern medium.
-Transfer can be made with a clean toothpick or probe so that he root end of the sporophyte is imbedded in the agar and the first leaf is above the agar.
+1. One to 3 weeks after water has been added to the gametophyte culture to facilitate fertilization, young sporophytes should be transferred individually to separate 60×15-mm Petri dishes containing Basic C-Fern Nutrient Medium.
+The transfer of sporophyte can be made with a clean toothpick or probe so that the root end of the sporophyte is imbedded in the agar and the first leaf is above the agar.
 Use care to avoid contamination.

 6. Add enough distilled water to thoroughly moisten the potting mix and help displace any air spaces between the roots and soil mix.
 The mix should be moist but not soaked, although excess water will not typically harm C-Fern.
 Subsequent watering can usually be made as needed, usually on a weekly basis.
 Use distilled or bottled drinking water, if available.

 Note: Constant moist conditions will result in mostly vegetative growth.
-If fertile leaves with spores are desired, a moderate level of water stress will typically assist with the developmental shift from vegetative to reproductive leaf production.
+If fertile leaves with spores are desired, a moderate reduction in watering, accompanied by an increased level of water stress will typically assist with the developmental shift from vegetative to reproductive leaf production.
 This can be accomplished by allowing the soil to dry substantially between waterings.
 Place the terrarium under the same lighting conditions used for the gametophyte cultures.
 Warm temperatures and constant 24-hour illumination work best; cold window sills are not recommended.
 Cooler temperatures and less light will slow development but still allow growth.
 Other than watering, as described in step 6, little care is needed.